Evdigi-INA/generator-docs/docs/usage.md

 There is rules you must be followed if you want create a a relation:

 - Field name:
-    - Must be table name but in singular + `_id`, eg: we have `users` table then its must be `user_id`.
+    - Must be the table name but in singular + `_id`, eg: if we have a `users` table then it must be a `user_id`.
 - Column Type:
     - Change to `foreignId`.
-    - For constrain or related model name, you can fill with table name or model namespcae.
+    - For constrain or related model name, you can fill with table name (automatically change to plural).
     - Action on update & delete:
         - On update: `nothing, cascade, restrict`
         - On delete: `nothing, cascade, restrict, null`

-> Make sure related table & model already exist, if its no then the selected field for showing in `select`/`datalist` is an `id`, by default selected field is second column in related table.
+> Make sure the related table & model already exist, if its no then the selected field for showing in `select`/`datalist` is an `id`, by default selected field is second column in related table.

 ## Create Upload File

 ![Upload File](https://user-images.githubusercontent.com/62506582/231070943-cc1f13fd-0ee5-47f1-baaf-fb1e66e93ab5.png)

-Set column type to `string`, input type to `file`, select file type (for now only support image), fill the max size(optional), and default value (must be a valid link), also we use [Intervention Image](https://image.intervention.io/v2) for manipulating uploaded image. all setting for image avaiable at `config/generator.php`.
+Set column type to `string`, input type to `file`, select file type (for now only support image), fill the max size(optional), and default value (must be a valid link), also we use [Intervention Image](https://image.intervention.io/v2) for manipulating uploaded image. all setting for images are available at `config/generator.php`.

 Default image configuration:
 ```php